What is discoid eczema?

-Antibiotics (most often flucloxacillin) are important if the dermatitis is weeping, sticky or crusted.
+Antibiotics (most often flucloxacillin) are often prescribed if the dermatitis is blistered, sticky or crusted.
 Sometimes nummular dermatitis clears completely on oral antibiotics, only to recur when they are discontinued.

 Antihistamine pills may reduce the itching, and are particularly helpful at night-time.
 They do not clear the dermatitis.
-Newer non-sedating antihistamines appear less useful for this condition, possibly because part of the effect of the conventional type is due to making the person sleepy.
+Non-sedating antihistamines appear less useful for discoid eczema than first-generation antihistamines taken at night to help sleep.

-Steroids by mouth or injection are reserved for severe and extensive cases of nummular dermatitis.
-Systemic steroids are usually only necessary for a few weeks, and any residual dermatitis can be treated satisfactorily with steroid creams and emollients.
+Systemic steroids are reserved for severe and extensive cases of nummular dermatitis.
+They are usually prescribed for a few weeks, while continuing steroid creams and emollients on residual dermatitis.

 Nummular dermatitis can usually be controlled with the above measures, although it has a tendency to recur when the treatment has been stopped.
-Make sure the skin is kept well moisturised, and protected from injury.
-Eventually, the dermatitis clears up completely.
+In most patients the dermatitis eventually clears up completely.